node-red/node-red.github.io/_posts/2017-06-28-version-0-17-released.md

 The JSONata editor provides a tab to test your expression within the editor.
 You can paste in an example message (which, as described above, you can now copy straight out of the Debug sidebar) and see the results of the expression.
 It also includes a complete function reference for the JSONata language.

-Whilst we're talking about JSONata, we've also updated to the latest version (1.2.5) which brings a lot of new functions, including `$flowContext` and `$globalContext` that can be used to retrieve values from context within your expression.
+Whilst we're talking about JSONata, we've also updated to the latest version (1.2.6) which brings a lot of new functions, including `$flowContext` and `$globalContext` that can be used to retrieve values from context within your expression.
+We've also made it so you no longer have to use the `msg.` prefix in the expression - so where you previously would have used `msg.payload` you should now just use `payload`.
+Existing expressions will continue to work - but we recommend updating them.

 The Buffer editor lets you enter a JSON array and will display the data in hexadecimal below.
 If you enter invalid JSON, it will treat it as raw UTF-8 data